Jane Austen Day at Manor Mill

 Join the Jane Austen Society of North America, Maryland Region and Manor Mill for an afternoon of scholarship and fun!
 The event begins at 12:00 pm with informative presentations on Austen’s first novel, Sense and Sensibility, sessions on her life, and the world she lived in.
 There will be period crafts and a Regency market place.

-Adult day passes are $35 per person before April 18th.
-After April 18th, adult day passes will be $45 per person.
+Adult day passes are $45 per person.
 Day passes for attendees under 18 are $15 per person.

 *Special add-ons can be purchased upon check in such as: custom regency-style portraits or a photo op with a historical carriage!